Your data, your rules. We believe in full transparency, including about what we have not shipped yet.

 RAVEN is built on a simple principle: your data belongs to you.
-We collect the minimum information necessary to operate the service, and we will never sell, share, or monetize your personal data.
-No hidden terms.
+RAVEN is fully serverless with no account.
+There is no central server holding your messages, credentials, or contact graph, so there is effectively nothing for us to collect.
+We will never sell, share, or monetize your personal data.
+No accounts.
 No data harvesting.
-No third-party access beyond what's listed below.

 A privacy policy that overstates is worse than none, so: